SaraGhazanfari/lipsim/rebuttal.md

 perturbation 72/255 and beyond are still pretty low.
 How do humans behave in those perturbations?**

-Human eye is completely robust to perturbed images with unbounded perturbation budgets.
+The human eye is completely robust to perturbed images with unbounded perturbation budgets.
 This paper is the first try to achieve certified robustness for perceptual metrics, and tried to take the first step by achieving certified robustness for